TripCu/Home/README.md

-#Just some Randome crap I worked on that prob whont get finished
+#Just some Randome crap I worked on that prob will not get finished